paulmelis/opencv-camera-calibration/README.md

 - The chessboard corners as a set of vertices (the `chessboard corners` mesh)
 - A quad textured as a chessboard (the `chessboard` mesh), which is hidden by default
 - A camera for each image in which the chessboard was detected, transformed to match the detected orientation and position.
-The cameras parameters will have been set to match the detected values from the calibration JSON file.
+The camera parameters will have been set to match the detected values from the calibration JSON file.

 Here you can see the scene for the included test set: